Working time recording in Europe

 In addition, digitalisation has lead to flexible working arrangements.
 Also the digital technology, enabling more flexible ways of working, is also providing monitoring of working time via Apps.
 The technology to record and analyse working hours is available to employers, meaning that punching the clock is definitely not needed today.

 In the end, there must be a balance between flexibility and compliance, taking into account the health and safety of employees.
 In addition, looking at working time and overtime working hours, employers in Member States must meet the requirements of the GDPR when recording working time.
-Now is a good opportunity for your to check your internal processes before any new regulations come into force!
+Now is a good opportunity for you to check your internal processes before any new regulations come into force!